 The Victorian era is known for many things, including the distinctive art and architecture that flourished during the period.
 The period is named for Queen Victoria of England.
 When she came to the throne, a time of sentiment and self-indulgence was ended.
 By setting a new standard for virtue, she returned respect to the throne and spurred a worldwide movement, The Victorian Era.
 The Era lasted 63 years, from 1837 to 1901.

 The Victorian era is also known for its fascination with death.
 Elaborate rituals surrounded the everyday occurrences of dying and grieving, and it was in this environment that tear bottles re-surfaced as a popular icon of grief and grieving.
-An interesting summary of Victorian mourning practices by Anne Douglas and a list of additional references can be found at PageWise.

 A most common story of Victorian times is that mourners would shed their tears into a lachrymatory that used a special stopper.
 When the tears had finally evaporated, the mourning period would be complete.
 This measured approach may have been an alternative to the structured mourning rituals that are better documented.